Equipping you with a sound knowledge of theories and practical issues relevant to health psychology.

-Outside speaker seminars: between six and ten hours per term over the duration of the programme.
+Seminar Series: Between six and ten hours per term over the duration of the programme.

-Supervision: up to nine hours per term over the duration of the programme.
+Supervision: Up to nine hours per term over the duration of the programme.

 The core philosophy of Health Psychology at Surrey is to train students in the scientist-practitioner model.
 The MSc Health Psychology programme will lay the foundations for you to become a Chartered Health Psychologist, and will provide you with a thorough and critical understanding of the knowledge base, theories, findings and research methods relevant to health psychology.
 This includes an understanding of evidence-based science, the ability to design, conduct and analyse empirical psychological research, and the development of analytical and problem-solving skills.